Thatsmusic99/plugin-list-against-cmi/README.md

 As someone who has been requested to configure the plugin before, it is a hefty nightmare to deal with and I have wondered if there were better alternatives, so I made this list.
 In addition, this advertises smaller plugins that don't have the same attention larger plugins such as Essentials do.
 Hell, use this as plugin inspiration for all I care.
 The list also includes how to produce behaviour in said plugins to make it similar to CMI's, although perhaps not entirely.

-Obviously, the go-to replacement for CMI is, in fact, Essentials.
+Obviously, the go-to replacement for CMI is, in fact, EssentialsX.
 However, if that isn't the case, there are plenty of other alternatives outlined below.

 If you have a plugin or question on what would be best to replace CMI for a specific feature, feel free to open an issue.